bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/getting-started/README.md

 As with the Vue.js installation.

-In your Nuxt3 application, install `bootstrap-vue-3`
+In your Nuxt3 application, install the necessary packages for `bootstrap-vue-3`

 <CodeGroup>
   <CodeGroupItem title="YARN" active>